dipshit/teapot/README.md

 # teapot

-A high performance server that exclusively responds `HTTP/1.1 418 I'm a teapot`
+A high performance `HTTP/1.1` server that responds `HTTP/1.1 418 I'm a teapot` to GETs

 # Run locally